dinhnguyen1812002/blog-platform-spring-boot/README.md

 The backend of our Spring Boot Blog Platform is built using the Spring Boot framework, integrating various libraries and components to provide a robust and feature-rich platform.
 Here's an overview of the key components:

 - **Controllers**: Handle incoming HTTP requests and route them to the appropriate service methods.
-- **Services**: Contain the business logic of the application, including user management, post management, category management, comment management, and email sending functionality.
+- **Services**: Contain the business logic of the application, including user management, post management, category management, comment management, and email-sending functionality.
 - **Repositories**: Interface with the database using Spring Data JPA to perform CRUD (Create, Read, Update, Delete) operations on entities such as users, posts, categories, and comments.
 - **Security**: Implements security features such as authentication and authorization using Spring Security with JWT (JSON Web Tokens) support.
 - **Exception Handling**: Provides global exception handling to handle errors and exceptions gracefully.